George J. Mitchell Scholarship Exchange

-- Be a full-time, matriculated student in the Maine Community College System (MCCS) and enrolled in an associate degree program or have graduated from MCCS in 2014.
+- Be a full-time, matriculated student in the Maine Community College System (MCCS) and enrolled in an associate degree program or have recently graduated from MCCS.

-- Have completed at least one semester by the application deadline or be set to graduate from MCCS in May 2015.
+- Have completed at least one semester by the application deadline.

 - Have a grade point average of 3.0 or higher.

-- Read the blogs, and watch the video, about the experiences of two recent Mitchell Exchange Scholars:
+- Read the blogs and news articles about the experiences of these Mitchell Exchange Scholars:

 – Students have a chance to study in Ireland thanks to scholarship